Food Sensitivity Testing

-The food sensitivity testing and program will help you if…
+The food sensitivity testing and program if for you if:

 - You’re dedicated to your improving your health and getting rid of your symptoms

 - You’re willing to cook your own food for at least 1 month

 - You’re willing to let go of any food, even your favorite ones, if it comes back reactive

 - You’re willing to try new foods